Supearnesh/ml-dog-cnn/capstone_report.md

 - _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Algorithms and Techniques

+There are two components to the model in this project.
+The first is a binary classification task that will consist of determining whether an image is of a human or a dog.
+The second is a multi-class classification task - if the image is of a dog, the model will need to identify the breed to which it belongs; otherwise, if the image is of a human, the model will need to determine the breed that the human most closely resembles.
+The binary classification step will detect if a dog is present in the image and output `true` if a dog is detected or `false` otherwise.
+Afterwards, multi-class classification will match the image to a particular breed out of 133 possibilities.

+Given an image of a dog or human, the CNN should be able to output the breed of the dog or the breed that matches most closely the human likeness.
+In order to measure the performance of the solution, it will make the most sense to provide the model with a series of dog images and measure its accuracy.
+An accuracy of greater than 60% should be acceptable for the purposes of this project.

 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section:
 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
 - _Are the techniques to be used thoroughly discussed and justified?_